St. Louis protesters block interstate, 1 demonstrator dies

-ST. LOUIS (St. Louis Post-Dispatch) – Protesters blocked a downtown St. Louis interstate, set a fire in the road and broke into trucks in a demonstration over the death of a black Minneapolis man after a white police officer knelt on his neck.
+ST. LOUIS, Mo.
+(AP) – Protesters blocked a downtown St. Louis interstate, set a fire in the road and broke into trucks in a demonstration over the death of a black Minneapolis man after a white police officer knelt on his neck.
 One protester died early Saturday.

 Protesters blocked I-44 for nearly three hours after taking to the streets Friday night, the St. Louis Post-Dispatch reports.
 The protester who died had climbed between two trailers of a Fed Ex truck and was killed when it drove away.